ExpressVPN Review and Test Results

 They refer to this feature as a “network lock” in the settings area.

-In testing out the network lock feature I found one flaw: it will not block all non-VPN traffic.
+In testing out the network lock feature I found one flaw: it does not block all non-VPN traffic.
 In other words, the network lock is only designed to protect you “if ExpressVPN disconnects unexpectedly”.

 So what this means is that every time you switch servers (disconnect and reconnect to a new VPN server) your traffic will be exposed.
 If you have any downloads, torrents, or anything else running in the background, this would expose your IP address when switching servers.